fbghkh1999/EDA_Visualization/README.md

 # data-projects
-h work on some data bases and analyze them
+ work on some data bases and analyze them